eebasadre20/flow/README.md

 end
 ```

 Define another operation.
-To handle errors in your flow define a failure method.
-When a failure method is called it will stop and mark the flow as failed:
+Use a failure method when an operation, and any remaining operations in a flow, should fail and no longer run:

 ```bash
 $ rails generate flow:operation SubmitCharge